avniproject/avni-website/src/pages/blog/6-ways-how-Avni-is-helping-JSS-MCH-Phulwari-programs.md

 Thus, the app deserves our attention not only for clinical and public health reason but for social and anthropological reasons as well.

 *Ravindra Kurbude is a coordinator for community health at Jan Swasthya Sahyog.
-He has done Masters in Public Health from Tata Institute of Social Sciences and has keen interest in improving tribal health.*
+He has done Masters in Health Administration from Tata Institute of Social Sciences and has keen interest in improving tribal health.*